Setting Of The Parable

 The book of Philemon gives us insight into Paul’s heart.
 He cared for individuals too!
 Philemon is a letter about a slave.
 In the letter Paul pleads on his behalf to the slave’s owner, Philemon.
 In verses 15-16 the apostle asks for the man’s freedom and not harm him for having run away.
 Onesimus had violated civil law by running away from his master.

-In 1 Thess.
-5:12-14 the apostle urges all of us to care for the unruly, fainthearted and the weak.
+In 1 Thessalonians 5:12-14 the apostle urges all of us to care for the unruly, fainthearted and the weak.

 We urge you, brethren, admonish the unruly, encourage the fainthearted, help the weak, be patient with everyone.
-1 Thess.
-5:14 (NASB)
+1 Thessalonians 5:14 (NASB)

 Lost lambs or unbelievers are not usually cuddly and soft handling every situation acceptably.
 The Greek word that is translated as “fainthearted” has the idea of being discouraged.
 It is actually two Greek words combined together.
 The first word is oligos which means “small.”
 The second Greek word is psuche which means “soul.”
 Putting the two words together we have a picture of a “small soul.”
 They are struggling and feel vulnerable and need help.
 That is a straying lamb.